rdzienio/sknera/README.md

+This app uses PostgreSQL database, but you can use H2 or others.
-To make it working you have to add application.properties file in the resources directory.
+To make it work you have to add application.properties file in the resources directory.

 Example "application.properties" file: